 At the Faculty of Science of Utrecht University, we are passionate about understanding how the world works.
-We encourage the exchange of ideas and insights among our community members to address global challenges in science.
+We encourage you to exchange ideas and insights with our researchers, lecturers and students to address global challenges in science.

-We get a thrill out of advancing fundamental knowledge based on our work across six departments: Mathematics, Biology, Chemistry, Physics, Information and Computing Sciences, and Pharmaceutical Sciences.
+Do you get a thrill out of advancing fundamental knowledge?
+Then come and work in one our departments: Mathematics, Biology, Chemistry, Physics, Information and Computing Sciences, or Pharmaceutical Sciences.
 No matter how tough the questions, colleagues and professional support are always near, as well as our world-class infrastructure.
-With interdisciplinary research and inspiring education we bring future innovations closer.
-Due to our growth we welcomed 414 new colleagues in 2022.
-These are our current job openings.
+With interdisciplinary research and inspiring education you bring future innovations closer.
+In 2023 we welcomed 26 new colleagues because of our growth.
+Will you join us this year?

 How we are working towards a better world